andresgbecerra/co-induction-anguar/Interview/CSharp.md

   - **Inheritance:**
     - It is the process where one class derives (or inherits) its attributes and methods from another
     - It is the ability to create new classes from another class.
 It is done by accessing, modifying, and extending the behavior of objects in the parent class.
+    - Inheritance in OOP is of four types:
+      - Single inheritance - Contains one base class and one derived class
+      - Hierarchical inheritance - Contains one base class and multiple derived classes of the same base class
+      - Multilevel inheritance - Contains a class derived from a derived class
+      - Multiple inheritance - Contains several base classes and a derived class
+      - All .NET languages support single, hierarchical, and multilevel inheritance.
+      - They do not support multiple inheritance because, in these languages, a derived class cannot have more than one base class.
+      - However, you can implement multiple inheritance in .NET through interfaces.

 - The **singleton** design pattern ensures that only one object of its kind exists, and provides global access to it for any other code.
 This design pattern can be implemented in a number of ways, using:
   - Thread-safety singleton